 Employment –Related Visa holders: To have your tuition classification status reviewed, you must be a U.S. citizen or eligible non-citizen.
 You may instead qualify for a waiver of non-resident fees.

 These waivers cover the difference between in-state and out-of-state tuition and fees for 12 months.
-Students are not automatically classified as residents of the State of Georgia, and their waiver eligibility must be reviewed annually when eligible.
+A student’s eligibility for a waiver must be reviewed annually, and some waivers require that the student reapply for the waiver after 12 months.
 Employment-related Visa holder students must present valid immigration documents with their application.
+Students who wish to be classified as in-state must submit a Petition for Georgia Tuition Classification for their residency status to be reviewed.

 The following waivers are granted by Georgia State University and reviewed by the Tuition Classification Section of the Registrar’s Office: